Indigo-Uliv/Indigo-Uliv.github.io/presentation.md

 # Indigo Presentation

 Indigo is an open source Data Management System designed for large-scale storage.
+It is part of the Project RADON.
 It provides distributed, robust and extensible storage capabilities, coupling an object store to an easy to use trigger/rules system.
 This combination allows for scalable systems that can self-manage, are not reliant on complex workflow systems or external management frameworks.
 Relatively simple configurations